dojo/cli-create-app/src/templates/README.md

 ## Further help

-To get help for these commands use `dojo {command} -h` ot checkout their READMEs.
+To get help for these commands use `dojo {command} -h` or checkout their READMEs.